About this Guide

 SRT (or SubRip subtitle) files are one of the most common file formats used for subtitles & captions – but did you know you can write them yourself?

-Although it requires a significant time-commitment (particularly for longer videos), SRT files are the easiest format for writing do-it-yourself closed captions.
+Although SRT files require a significant time commitment (particularly for longer videos), they are the easiest format for writing do-it-yourself closed captions.
 Most media players, lecture capture software, and video recording software are compatible with SRT caption files.

 Here, you can download a step-by-step guide to SRT files and/or our interactive, editable template to start writing your own captions today.

 Media players that accept SRT files:

 - Adobe Presenter

 Ready to start writing your own SRT files?
 Fill out the form to download our step-by-step guide 👉